MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/videos.md

 Looking for more help?
 Check out our [user guide](user-guide.md).

+[!NOTE]
+The videos in this article illustrate HoloLens 1st Gen interactions, such as air-tap.
+Remote Assist is compatible with HoloLens 2 interactions.
+You can learn more about HoloLens 2 gestures and interactions [here](https://docs.microsoft.com/hololens/hololens2-basic-usage)

 ## Dynamics 365 Remote Assist for HoloLens

 <div class="embeddedvideo"><iframe src="https://www.microsoft.com/videoplayer/embed/RE2F6TI" frameborder="0" allowfullscreen=""></iframe></div>